-Funded by Children in Need we provide a unique programme of support specifically for children who have experienced the trauma of Domestic Violence and Abuse in the family home.
+Funded by Children in Need we provide a unique programme of support specifically working with domestic abuse in the home.
 Linking with schools we ensure our interventions are best placed to address need and prevent long term psychological damage.

 Our aim is to help children and young people come to terms with their experiences and to develop positive lifestyle and coping strategies.
 We provide a range of intense 1:1 mentoring, associated group work and fun recreational activities to help us to achieve our aims.

 We hold various group sessions in the school holidays for children and young people who are involved with RCT or have a parent accessing one of our programmes.

 The programme will be tailored around individuals schools and children.

 Here is an example of sessions previously run.
 We provide a safe, therapeutic space with sensory activities and sounds week by week.

 Children will be introduced to working with clay and slowing down.
 Children will be encouraged to chat about interests and hobbies which will help children to mix and get to know each other a little better.

 Week Two and Three :

 Decorating and painting clay from previous session.
 Children who have finished clay will do painting techniques with salt and foam.
 Children will speak about being strong and brave and what this means to them.

 Week Four: Positivity pebbles- children will be encouraged to write or paint positive messages on pebbles whilst speaking of joy and self worth.